TJourde/excel2web2py/README.md

 You will need to install web2py.

-You will also need to install these modules before deploying the application:
+You will also need to have these modules installed before deploying the application:
 - xlrd 0.9.4 to read excel files
 - sys to perform some basic system operations
 - os to retrieve informations on the system
 - time to retrieve the time on the machine
-- errno to retreive errors
+- errno to retrieve errors
 - logging to create logs of the code
 - sqlite3 to use databases
 - subprocess to use threads and multi-execution
+- matplotlib to create plots

+__Important__: It is highly recommended to download Python(x,y) as it comes packaged with many modules needed to run matplotlib, only if you have not already installed Python 2.7.
+If you have, you want to check out the documentation [here](http://matplotlib.org/users/installing.html#windows) to lookup what modules you will need to install.

 __Unix:__
 On Unix, install these packages through the terminal using your favorite package manager.